The Beginnings of Inequality.

 A thousand years later, potlatch rituals in which leaders competed among themselves through displays of generosity were a common feature across the Pacific Northwest.
 Similar changes cook place at the Bridge River site in the same area: from about 800, as the owners of large buildings began to accumulate prestige goods and abandoned communal food preparation outdoors, poorer residents attached themselves to these households, and inequality became institutionalized. p.
 33-34 (Emphasis mine)

-These cultures may have existed as far back as Cro-Magnon Europe, as Richard Manning notes in Against the Grain:
+These cultures may have existed as far back as Cro-Magnon Europe, as author Richard Manning notes in Against the Grain:

 Sedentism…requires proximity to water.
 Particular groups of hunter-gatherers became skilled fishermen and settled in stable communities near river mouths.
 Their dependence on migratory fish such as the salmon was particularly pronounced, then and to the present.